Possible Bearish Inside Day Candle Pattern Detected for Best Buy Co Inc (NYSE:BBY) | Comtex SmarTrend

 Possible Bearish Inside Day Candle Pattern Detected for Best Buy Co Inc (NYSE:BBY)

 SmarTrend's candlestick scanner has spotted a possible bearish inside day candle pattern in Best Buy Co Inc (NYSE:BBY) based on the price action in the company's shares.
-Today's price range of $77.05 and $78.02 is within yesterday's high and low of the day.
+Yesterday's price range of $77.05 and $78.24 is within the prior day's high and low of the day.
 This trading action often signifies indecision by bulls and bears to drive prices higher or lower and often implies a possible change in trend.
 Owners of Best Buy Co Inc may want to consider a possible hedge in the event a pullback occurs.
 Look for confirmation in the next few trading days.

 Best Buy Co., Inc. retails consumer electronics, home office products, entertainment software, appliances, and related services through its retail stores, as well as its web site.
 The Company also retails pre-recorded home entertainment products through retail stores.